January 16, 2010

 Golla of Finland

 If you’re not into the leather or cotton print look, these bags are an unique, girly alternative.
 The modern look of these is really fun, and very different from the other options.
-They are from Finland, but their site says they are available from several retailers in the US.
-The Bon Ton carries one of the models online (and it’s currently on sale for only $50).
-As does Sears.
+They are from Finland, but they are also available on Amazon.com for amazingly low prices.

 Update 9/2010

 Thanks to my blog readers for pointing me toward new bag options!
-Here’s another one suggested by a reader… I loved what I saw so much I just bought one.
-Can’t wait to see it!
+Here’s another one suggested by a reader… I loved what I saw so much I bought one.

 Porteen Gear

 These canvas and leather bags look like great bags to take along on shoots, and are still both available and affordable, so I snagged one for myself (I got the one shown above).
-Can’t wait to try it out!
+I have one that I loved but after a few months of use the stitching where the shoulder strap attaches to the bag has come loose, so I’ve retired the bag.
+I think this is more of a fluke than a sign of overall workmanship flaws, though, since the bag is otherwise very well made.

 update 12/2010